vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_2.md

 ### `static-file-reader.h`

 This is the header file for our file reader.
+Its implementation can be ignored.
+It is just a simple file reader and does not interface with syslog-ng.
 ```
 #ifndef STATIC_FILE_READER_H
 #define STATIC_FILE_READER_H